-GROUND ZERO 360 • Memorial & Exhibition Opening • 7pm • FREE
+GROUND ZERO 360 • Commemoration & Exhibition Opening • 7pm • FREE

-As part of the opening events, the Museum would invite members of the Odessa and Midland First Responders to lead a procession from Buffalo Wallow to Museum for a memorial service and the official opening of the Exhibition to the public.
-First Responders and their families would have first access to the exhibition.
+As part of the opening events, members of the Odessa, Midland and Permian Basin First Responders will proceed from UTPB to the Museum for a memorial service and the official opening of the Exhibition to the public.
+Jay Hendricks, CBS 7, will serve as Master of Ceremonies.

 A formal memorial service will be held outside the Museum.
 Opening comments and talks with family members of the first responders would take place before the doors to the exhibition are opened.

 Carried on the Wind: Tree of Remembrance